February 7

 Of course, we're obligated to improve ourselves only if we want to make this world a better place.
 If we don't care about that, then we can spend our lives being entertained passively, learning nothing new at all.
 But then we're not fulfilling our responsibility of contributing to the world.

-Watch the movie Tuesdays with Morrie when you get the chance.
+Read the book or watch the movie Tuesdays with Morrie when you get the chance.
 Morrie knew that he was dying, but he also knew that he still had the chance to teach other people, to touch their lives in a positive way.
 And the people who knew him came away richer, and we just know that the people in their lives in turn were enriched by their new growth.
 We can change the world, one small act at a time.

 I think the only thing I would change about Marie Curie's passage above would be to say that that we have an "opportunity" to help, rather than a duty, because as we enrich others, we also enrich ourselves and our own lives.
 It's all in how we look at it.